apiwatz-lee/myTodoListApp/README.md

 - Edit Existing Tasks: Seamlessly edit tasks directly in the list to keep your to-do items up to date.

+- Mark Tasks as Completed: Toggle the completion status of tasks, helping you track your progress.

 - Delete Tasks: Remove completed or unnecessary tasks with a simple delete functionality.

 - User-Friendly Alerts: Receive visually appealing alerts for successful actions, such as adding, editing, or deleting tasks.